dinesh-git07/Roadmap/README.md

 ### Continuous Learning
 - Keeping up with new technologies
 - Improving soft skills
-- Exploring specializations within full stack development
+- Exploring specializations within full-stack development
+- Make sure to continuously learn and practice to enhance your knowledge of full stack development.

 ## 6. Conclusion and Q&A